antoinela65/EDA---CO2-Emissions-of-Food-Production-between-2000-and-2020/README.md

 Additionally, it provides demographic and climatic data such as rural and urban populations and temperature variations, offering a comprehensive overview to analyze the global environmental impact of food production.

-You can access the Python file containing the complete code under the name Impact CO2.ipynb and the CSV dataset under the name
+Python file containing the complete code : Impact CO2.ipynb CSV dataset : Agrofood_co2_emission.csv.

 ## Technologies Used